Meet Our Instructors

 Kim – Yoga Instructor

-Kim’s classes create space for each of her students to experience the yoga practice that nourishes them on an individual level.
-She hopes to inspire students to find their own path to personal transformation and joy.
-Each class is designed with a core message or theme and movements are taught on a journey that makes sense, through a combination of both structure and freedom.
-Come explore using physical poses, meditation, and breath to strengthen the body so that your mind and heart can find space and freedom!
+Kim’s classes create space for each of her students to experience the yoga practice that nourishes and empowers them on an individual level, while honouring their unique experience of the practice.
+Each of Kim’s classes is designed with a core message or theme and each movement and pose becomes an expression of that core message.
+She uses physical movement to strengthen the body so that the mind and heart can explore freedom and possibility.